abhishek-kumar-code/Redfish_Public/RedfishFAQ.md

 It also allows the server the option of providing something more robust than a simple modified time.

-## Why isn't localization supported.
-Localization by a Redfish service is not supported in version 1.0 because by not supporting it in version 1.0, we prioritized features and functions as well as interoperability over some other issues.
-Localization is one of those issues.

-What we tried to enable for version 1.0 was localization by the client.
-The Redfish architecture supports localized strings but does not impose any specific requirement for localization upon services.
-However, current market forces seem to require localization as necessary (e.g. schemas).
-Schema-supplied display strings may be localized as necessary, but a Schema file may only contain one language.
-Alternate language schemas may be published and available to Redfish clients, but need not be provided via the Redfish schema store.

-Additionally, Message Registries can be translated as well.
-Thus events and other constructs that leverage these registries can perform client side translation as well.

-Property names defined within a Redfish schema are not localized.
-User-supplied string-valued property values such as an asset tag may be localized but such implementations are outside of the scope of Redfish for now.

 # Security

 ## Why are AES ciphers "should"?